top of page

 Bona fide copywriting duos (one writer, one designer) exist in adland, but away from that arena copywriters and designers often don't have much to do with each other.

-Freelance copywriters and freelance designers are a bit like blindfolded swimmers in a large pool who occasionally bump into each other and mumble politely.
+Freelance copywriters and freelance designers are a bit like blindfolded swimmers in a large pool who occasionally bump into each other and mumble "hello."

 The job in question was an unusual one.
 Upon chatting with my client and discovering that he needed some brochure copywriting as an add-on to our original engagement (web copywriting), I suggested he might also use me for the design work.